Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 We can not honour full refunds for any third-party bookings such as travel agents that make a booking on their clients behalf.

-• Yes!!
-There are opportunities to use bathroom/toilets along the way during this tour.
+• Toilets- There are opportunities to use bathroom/toilets along the way during this tour.

-For guests staying elsewhere in Dunedin, please use our main pick-up location outside the Dunedin visitor Centre I-SITE in the Octagon.
+For guests Not staying at Fable, Distinction or Scenic Hotel Southern Cross but staying elsewhere in Dunedin, please use our main pick-up location outside the Dunedin visitor Centre I-SITE in the Octagon.

 Student/Backpacker deals are available for this product use code Student11 as a 11% promo code discount (ID will need to be sighted at check-in).